Trerot/PowerShellCourse/README.md

 - "`Get-NetIPConfiguration -`"
 - "`Test-Connection -`"
-- try out `test-connection -quiet -TargetPath "Your Favorite site"`
+- try out `test-connection -quiet -TargetName "Your Favorite site"`

+for Windows Powershell(Powershell 5) you have to use -ComputerName, Both work in Powershell 7.

 ## Variables and data types